Rate-Independent Computation in Continuous Chemical Reaction Networks: The Computational Power of Stable Computation

 \subsubsection{Linearity restricted to inputs draining a siphon}

-This section aims towards proving that the function computed by $\calC$, when restricted to inputs that can drain a particular output staple siphon, is linear.
-Since there are a finite number of siphons, this will establish the ``piecewise linear'' portion of the ``piecewise rational linear and continuous'' claims in Theorems~\ref{thm-computable-iff-piecewise-linear} and~\ref{thm-nonnegative-computable-iff-piecewise-linear}.
+This section aims to prove that the function computed by $\calC$, when restricted to inputs that can drain a particular stabilizing siphon, is linear.
+This is the first step establishing the ``piecewise linear'' portion of the ``positive-continuous piecewise rational linear'' claims in \Cref{thm:computable-characterization}.

-Recall that $V$, defined in Definition~\ref{def:prepaths}, is the space of all prepaths (i.e., the vector space in which paths live), and $\Gamma$, defined in Definition~\ref{def:paths}, is the space of all paths.
+Recall that $\prepathsset$, defined in Definition~\ref{def:prepaths}, is the space of all prepaths (i.e., the vector space in which paths live), and $\Gamma_\infty$, defined in Definition~\ref{def:paths}, is the space of all paths (allowing infinitely-many line segments).
 We now define a map $\vec{o}$ which intuitively sends a path to the final state that it reaches.

-\begin{lem} The map $\vec{o}: V \to \R^\Lambda$ sending
+\begin{lem} The map $\vec{o}: \prepathsset \to \R^\Lambda$ sending